scottire/fastpages/_posts/2020-08-02-interactive-particle-swarm-optimisation-from-scratch-in-python.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>I'm hoping it's to read about <strong>Swarm Intelligence!</strong> I'm also hoping you're interested to read about the <strong><em>interactive dashboard</em></strong> side of things too so we can play with it at the end.</p>
-<p>If that sounds like too much and you just want to play with it now, you can use it on PyViz examples here: <a href="https://particle-swarm-optimisation.pyviz.demo.anaconda.com/pso">https://particle-swarm-optimisation.pyviz.demo.anaconda.com/pso</a></p>
+<p>If that sounds like too much and you just want to play with it now, <strong>you can use it on PyViz examples here: <a href="https://particle-swarms.pyviz.demo.anaconda.com/pso">https://particle-swarms.pyviz.demo.anaconda.com/pso</a></strong></p>
 <p>We're going to build the dashboard using some of <a href="https://www.anaconda.com/">Anacondas</a>'s <a href="https://holoviz.org/">HoloViz</a> tools (Holoviews, Panel and Bokeh) to <strong>get the result from the tweet below.</strong></p>

 </div>